Stiivi/Holon/README.md

 the modeller to define concepts such as ports, symbolic links, virtual proxies.

 Proxy is a type of a node that has another node associated with it – a subject node.
-An indirect link is a type of a link where either origin or a target or both can refer to a proxy.
+An indirect link is a type of an edge where either origin or a target or both can refer to a proxy.

 Using an indirection rewriter the indirection can be rewritten into direct